Hypothermia Treatment & Management

 Prehospital management focuses on preventing further heat loss, rewarming the body core temperature, and avoiding precipitating ventricular fibrillation or another malignant cardiac rhythm.
 This should be the preeminent concern.
 Conscious patients can develop ventricular fibrillation suddenly; prehospital workers, particularly those operating in remote search-and-rescue operations, should avoid inadvertent jerky movement of severely hypothermic patients.
 Patients who develop hypothermia-induced dysrhythmia in the field may be beyond resuscitation.
 How the hypothermic heart deteriorates into the rhythm of ventricular fibrillation remains under debate.

-Patients developing hypothermia from cold-water immersion appear to be at high risk of fibrillation; rescuers probably are justified in instructing such patients to minimize motion and to await careful extrication.
+Patients developing hypothermia from cold-water immersion appear to be at high risk of ventricular fibrillation; rescuers probably are justified in instructing such patients to minimize motion and to await careful extrication.

 Anecdotal reports of sudden cardiac death associated with tracheal intubation appear to be exaggerated, particularly if a patient is adequately preoxygenated.